 Visual checking of the external condition of assets, including helicopter and foot patrols; and reading gauges (Inspections).
 Maintenance is an activity that is performed purposely and regularly in order to prevent physical assets from deteriorating or breaking down such that they continue to perform in accordance with manufacturers’ recommendations.

-.
+Protection & control

+See Transmission Glossary document.

 R